Klortho/sample-webpack-project/ABOUT.md

 Here are the features of this sample project:

-* Webpack to build client-side distribution bundles
+* Client-side distribution bundles generated with webpack
-* Babel, so you can write your code in EcmaScript 6 (ES2015)
+* Write your code in EcmaScript 6 (ES2015); it is transpiled with Babel
+* Including using ES6 module syntax
+* Supports CSS and Less
+* Dev server with auto-reload
+* Produces sourcemaps

+For how to do basic development tasks, see the [README.md](README.md).
+The rest of this file contains more detailed information.

 # Steps to set this up from scratch